OpenSourceWorkflow/mobile-switch/README.md

 The script looks for the window.width.
 If this is below the breakpoint it will ask the user to go to the mobile website.

 The users choice will be stored in a cookie.
-When the user click on one of the links this choice will be updated via GET parameter.
+When the user clicks on one of the links this choice will be updated via GET parameter.

 That's it.